rishikesh312/Math-tracker/README.md

 # Project Overview

-The current project is a deep learning-based web application that aims to classify mathematical symbols using Convolutional Neural Network.
-The user will write a character and as an output, the application should predict and classify the input from the 82 classes available in the dataset.
-These classes represent the different math symbols, predefined functions, digits and Latin alphanumeric symbols.
+The current project is a deep learning-based which classifies 82 classes of symbols,numbers,variables

 # Model